xrettle/WFGY/TensionUniverse/BlackHole/Q075_fundamental_mechanisms_of_aging.md

 1. `signal_damage_repair_balance`

    * Definition: proportional to `DeltaS_damage(m) + DeltaS_repair(m)` in contexts where aging and maintenance trade offs are discussed.
-   * Purpose: penalize internal states that imply worsening damage with insufficient repair without acknowledging increased risk.
+   * Purpose: penalize internal states that imply worsening damage with insufficient repair without acknowledging increased risk or reduced resilience.

 2. `signal_reserve_vs_risk`

-   * Definition: proportional to `DeltaS_reserve(m) + DeltaS_risk_tail(m)` when models claim high functional reserve but also high tail risks, or vice versa.
+   * Definition: proportional to `DeltaS_reserve(m) + DeltaS_risk_tail(m)` when models claim high functional reserve but also high tail risks, or when claims of low risk are paired with obviously thin reserves.
    * Purpose: encourage consistency between statements about resilience and implied risk of failure.

 3. `signal_lifespan_trajectory_consistency`

    * Definition: measures inconsistency between an implied lifespan or health span trajectory and the sequence of `Tension_age` scores along that trajectory.
-   * Purpose: discourage narratives where claimed outcomes do not match the implied tension evolution.
+   * Purpose: discourage narratives where claimed outcomes do not match the implied evolution of aging tension.

 4. `signal_intervention_realism`

-   * Definition: evaluates whether proposed interventions produce plausible changes in `DeltaS_damage`, `DeltaS_repair`, `DeltaS_reserve`, and `DeltaS_risk_tail`.
+   * Definition: evaluates whether proposed interventions produce plausible changes in `DeltaS_damage`, `DeltaS_repair`, `DeltaS_reserve`, and `DeltaS_risk_tail` under a fixed `E*`.
    * Purpose: downweight speculative answers that promise large lifespan increases without corresponding tension shifts.

+All training signals must be derived from the same encoding instance `E*` when used inside a given model or evaluation run.
+Mixing signals from different encodings without explicit bridging rules is not permitted.

 ### 7.2 Architectural patterns